CosmicPhoenix171/Darcnia/darcnia-campaign/npcs/tessawindfern.md

 ## DM Combat Notes

-**Lyra should NEVER be in combat unless**:
+**Tessa should NEVER be in combat unless**:
 - Guild hall is directly attacked and she can't escape
 - Used as hostage (dramatic story moment)

-**If Lyra is threatened**:
+**If Tessa is threatened**:
 - Party likely rushes to protect her (she's beloved)
 - Other guild members intervene
 - Creates strong emotional stakes

-**If Lyra dies**: Party loses friendly contact and information source.
+**If Tessa dies**: Party loses friendly contact and information source.
 Guild morale plummets.
 Eldon is devastated.

 ---

 ## Notes for the DM
-- Lyra is a friendly, non-threatening NPC who helps the party feel welcome
+- Tessa is a friendly, non-threatening NPC who helps the party feel welcome
 - Use her to deliver rumors, hooks, and side quests in a natural way
 - She can serve as comic relief or emotional support during tense moments
 - If the party befriends her, she may confide her own suspicions or fears as the campaign progresses